hawaii-nc/HTW-2025-Hackathon-submission/README.md

 # HTW-VIBE-HACKATHON-2025---Nat

 NOTE: STORAGE (uploading files) is disabled as it requires a payment method in Google Firebase.
+However, it is fully implemented still, as seen from the previous submissions before the cancellation (in the admin page).

 🌴 Hawaii Tech Week – Vibe Coding Hackathon 2025
 Team PACH